fleetdm/fleet/handbook/product.md

 The following rituals are engaged in by the  directly responsible individual (DRI) and at the frequency specified for the ritual.

-## Brand rituals

-The following rituals are engaged in by the  directly responsible individual (DRI) and at the frequency specified for the ritual.

 | Ritual                       | Frequency                | Description                                         | DRI               |
 |:-----------------------------|:-----------------------------|:----------------------------------------------------|-------------------|
 | Product huddle | Daily | "In progress" issues are discussed and any issues "ready for review" are placed on the list for the product design review call.
 On Mondays, issues are broken down into a week's work and added into "ready."
 Issues are moved out of "delivered" every Friday. | Noah Talerman |